I was recently treated to one of the best dining experiences I’ve ever had: Fishmonger’s Market & Seafood Bar downtown.

 Maine lobster + emmental and jack cheeses + parmesan breadcrumbs

-Dad ordered the salmon carbonara, an interesting dish neither of us had ever really heard of, but was just as delicious and satisfying as a homestyle Italian dish should be.
+Dad ordered the salmon carbonara, an interesting dish neither of us had ever really heard of, and not one you’d expect to find at Fishmonger’s Market, but it was just as delicious and satisfying as a homestyle Italian dish should be.

 grilled salmon + three-cheese tortellini + shaved parmesan